 Looking for a simpler version of shrimp ceviche?
 Try my Cilantro Lime Shrimp & Avocado Salad OR Avocado Salsa Shrimp Salad!
-They taste just like the real deal, use cooked shrimp instead of raw & can be made in half the time too!
+They taste just like the real deal but use cooked shrimp instead of raw & can be made in half the time too!

 - Use a large baking dish instead of a bowl.
 This allows your ingredients to spread out more and helps the shrimp to marinate/”cook” faster.
 (We use a 9×13 inch pan when making ours.)

 - Use enough lime juice to completely submerge your shrimp!
-If there’s not enough lime juice in dish then your shrimp will take much longer to cook or won’t cook at all.
+If there’s not enough lime juice in dish then your shrimp will take much longer to cook or won’t fully cook.